 The Digital Initiatives department works to sort through all the items digitized at ScanDays.
 Not all items scanned or photographed will be uploaded onto Digital Horizons.
 After processing is complete, the department works to catalog the information and upload them onto Digital Horizons.
-The items may also appear on the State Library’s Flickr and Historypin collections.
+The items may also appear on the State Library’s Flickr, Historypin, or Pinterest collections.

 The North Dakota State Library will also retain and preserve the digital copies.

 Where can we find the items from ScanDay on Digital Horizons?